 Skills: Alpine weather (2/7) Winter - Iceaxe/crampons (4/7)

-A reasonable tramping track runs south through bush just above the lake shore to the next bay south of Teal Bay, where a signpost marks the turnoff to The Hump.
-The route up to the hump is marked but not regularly cut.
-The lower section is thick with fern and windfall.
-After about 2km the route starts to climb a clear defined spur and the trailo becomes more obvious on dry ground in low undergrowth.
-A steep 1.5km climb leads to the bushedge, from where a poled route leads across tops of tussock and low scrub.
-The route passes over pts 1006, 1054 and The Hump, were there are remains of a trig station.
+A reasonable tramping track runs south through bush just above the lake shore to the next bay south of Teal Bay, where a DOC signpost marks the turnoff to The Hump.
+The track up to the hump was extensively recut & remarked by Permolat Southland volunteers in mid September, 2018.
+After about 2km the track starts to climb a clear defined spur & the track becomes more obvious on dry ground in low undergrowth.
+A steep 1.5km climb leads to the bushedge, from where a poled route leads across tops of tussock & low scrub.
+The route passes over pts 1006, 1054 & The Hump, were there are remains of a trig station.

-From The Hump, continue south along the range, passing through a low, scrubby saddle and climbing part-way up to the next high point.
+From The Hump, continue south along the range, passing through a low, scrubby saddle & climbing part-way up to the next high point.
 The route then swings left (east) down the obvious spur.
-The turn off the main ridge is well marked with warratahs and a post.
+The turn off the main ridge is well marked with waratahs & a post.